NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Cursed Guardian.md

 health:
   - name: ""
   - name: HP
-    desc: "58, Deadeye&#x27;s Shame"
+    desc: "58, Deadeye&#x27;s Shame; __Weaknesses__ Deadeye&#x27;s Shame 5"
 abilities_top:
   - name: ""

 abilities_mid:
   - name: ""
   - name: "Deadeye's Shame"
     desc: "  The cursed guardian has weakness 5 to all damage inflicted upon it by a worshipper of Erastil, and it takes a -2 circumstance penalty to all saving throws to resist effects caused by worshippers of Erastil.
-If it ever suffers a critical hit from or critically fails a save against an effect caused by a worshipper of Erastil, the cursed guardian is [[Conditions/Stunned 1|Stunned 1]]."
+If it ever suffers a critical hit from or critically fails a save against an effect caused by a worshipper of Erastil, the cursed guardian is [[Conditions/Stunned|Stunned 1]]."

 attacks:
   - name: ""